-Shanghai is perfect for tourists who wish to pursue sensory overload on a bottomless budget but not so good for seekers of ancient artifacts, though calm oases like Jade Buddha Temple, Fuxing Park, the Yuyuan Garden and a few crumbling hutongs still exist.
-Take a Huangpu riverboat tour for a fish-eye view of China 2K.
+Shanghai is perfect for tourists who wish to pursue sensory overload on a bottomless budget but not so good for seekers of ancient artefacts, though calm oases like Jade Buddha Temple, Fuxing Park, the Yuyuan Garden and a few crumbling hutongs still exist.
+Take a Huangpu riverboat tour for a fish-eye view of new China.

 ***Yellow Mountains (Anhui)

 Huangshan Pine (pinus hwangshanensis) growing straight out of rocks of Yellow Mountains, in the sea of clouds known as the ‘Huangshan Sea’.
 Photo by Mstyslav Chernov.

 The Yellow Mountains’ (Mount Huangshan or just Huangshan) massive peaks, weird rock formations wreathed in mist and diverse plants make up a scenery that has inspired thousands of years of paintings and poetry.
 Climb or take the cable car up this World Heritage site, one of the most popular destinations among Chinese tourists; it’s located in southern Anhui Province (east China, near Shanghai).

 This is Dreaming of the Tiger (Hupao) Spring, also known as Running Tiger Spring, just outside Hangzhou.
 Photo by Sh1019.